 How does it work?

 Titan runs on the command line.
-It's not meant to hold your hand, however Titan comes with a manual page.
+It's easy to use, runs almost on anything and comes with a manual page.

 Titan is more than just a password manager, since version 1.2 Titan also supports encrypting individual files and directories.